russmckendrick/records/content/albums/pure-comedy-10089067/index.md

 styles: ["Folk Rock", "Folk", "Indie Rock", "Indie Pop", "Pop Rock"]
 ---

-Josh Tillman’s third album as Father John Misty is a wry and passionate complaint against nearly everything under the sun: Politics, religion, entertainment, war—even Father John Misty can’t escape Father John Misty’s gimlet eye.
-But even the wordiest, most cynically self-aware songs here (“Leaving L.A.,” “When the God of Love Returns There’ll Be Hell to Pay”) are executed with angelic beauty, a contrast that puts Tillman in a league with spiritual predecessors like Randy Newman or Harry Nilsson.
+Josh Tillman’s third album as Father John Misty is a wry and passionate complaint against nearly everything under the sun: politics, religion, entertainment, war—even Father John Misty can’t escape Father John Misty’s gimlet eye.
+But even the wordiest, most cynically self-aware songs here (“Leaving LA”, “When the God of Love Returns There’ll Be Hell to Pay”) are executed with angelic beauty, a contrast that puts Tillman in a league with spiritual predecessors like Randy Newman or Harry Nilsson.
 A performer as savvy as Tillman knows you can’t sell the apocalypse without making it sound pretty.